tezos/tezos-mirror/docs/developer/proposal_testing.rst

   $ git commit -am 'My awesome feature'

-Prepare migration by snapshoting the Alpha protocol, linking it to the build system, setting user-activate upgrades, and compiling the project::
+Prepare migration by snapshotting the Alpha protocol, linking it to the build system, setting user-activate upgrades, and compiling the project::

   $ ./scripts/prepare_migration_test.sh manual d_007 3